Double diversion: Disproportionality and distraction

 According to the double diversion hypothesis, the emphasis on overall or average levels of individual impacts, which many 20th century authors stressed, ultimately missed the importance of the disproportionate impacts that economic outliers can have on the environment.
-According to Lisa Berry, “For societies where a small fraction of the population consumes many more resources or produces much more pollution than other members, the I = PAT model fails to communicate the vast differences in resource consumption that exist within groups.”
+According to Lisa Berry, "For societies where a small fraction of the population consumes many more resources or produces much more pollution than other members, the I = PAT model fails to communicate the vast differences in resource consumption that exist within groups."
 (Freudenburg 2006) traces this emphasis to the fact that most scientists are trained to focus on statistical means.
 However, according to the double diversion hypothesis, rather than being discarded, the extreme cases need to be the focus of the debate.

-When this privileged access is threatened, according to Freudenburg, organized producers use distraction through "privileged accounts” – the repetition of largely unchallenged stories and beliefs that divert attention away from the unequal patterns of resource use.
-These privileged accounts ultimately get repeated so often that they ultimately become “embedded” within our language and thought.
-If the opposition still refuses to stay silent and challenges them on their inequitable effects on the environment, they engage in a disappearing act, where they do not “respond” as to why their company has the right to profit off public goods, but instead point to the benefits that the populace supposedly receives.
+When this privileged access is threatened, according to Freudenburg, organized producers use distraction through "privileged accounts" – the repetition of largely unchallenged stories and beliefs that divert attention away from the unequal patterns of resource use.
+These privileged accounts ultimately get repeated so often that they become "embedded" within our language and thought.
+If the opposition still refuses to stay silent and challenges them on their inequitable effects on the environment, they engage in a disappearing act, where they do not "respond" as to why their company has the right to profit off public goods, but instead point to the benefits that the populace supposedly receives.
 As a result, when laws and policies are created, organized interests can expect to receive tangible rewards from the political system, while the remainder of the citizenry can expect to receive mainly symbolic rewards in the form of rhetoric.